jimmyginga/react_express_knex_pagination/README.md

  # :book:React pagination with paginated data from knex  :star: :boom:

-When digging the internet on how to render paginated data from back end my team face a lack of information disregard the topic.
+When digging the internet on how to render paginated data from back end my team faced a lack of information disregard the topic.
 So this was our team's solution to exhibit knex backend paginated data in a reasonable way.

 ## :star:Prerequisites